ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 1. Agree and use default configuration

 ### __Install 7-zip__

-{: .highlight}
-This step is **optional**, but it will save you at least 30 minutes when unzipping your VS Code installation.
-{: .callout-blue}

 7-zip is a file compression tool that works much faster than your native Windows tools.

 1. Go to the [7-zip download page](https://www.7-zip.org/)